 Marathon County alone produces about 95 percent of Wisconsin’s annual crop, which totaled about 1 million pounds of ginseng in 2018.

-MacGuidwin says the Wisconsin Ginseng Board came to her to explore ways to assure Taiwan that the fresh roots would contain none of the R. similis.
+MacGuidwin says the Ginseng Board of Wisconsin came to her to explore ways to assure Taiwan that the fresh roots would contain none of the R. similis.

 “It’s a huge market, because Taiwan does not grow its own ginseng, and you can do everything with fresh ginseng that you can with dried root,” MacGuidwin says.
 “The nematode is a make-or-break issue for the proposed export expansion.”